jwalkerbg/i100007/README.md

 `python -m venv venv`

 This creates a virtual environment in a subdirectory **venv** of the current directory (usually the root directory of the project's repository).
 It is not obligatory.
-Virtual enevornment can be created in a parent irectory that contains several repositories and the projects in these repositiories to share common virtual envirnoment:
+Virtual environment can be created in a parent directory that contains several repositories and the projects in these repositiories can share common virtual envirnoment:

 `python -m venv ..\venv`